kb1vc/SoDaLibs/README.md

 ### Dependencies

 The dependencies are limited.
-  . git -- optional, but a good idea
+* git -- optional, but a good idea
-  . cmake
+* cmake
-  .
-C++ -- must support C++11
+* C++ -- must support C++11
+* FFTW -- without it the build will leave out SoDa:: Signals
+* yaml-cpp -- need it for properties utility
-  .
-FFTW -- without it the build will leave out SoDa:: Signals . doxygen -- without it you don't get all the documentation that I worked so hard to write.
+* doxygen -- without it you don't get all the documentation that I worked so hard to write.

 ### Build Examples